James Calder (orthopaedic surgeon): Military and humanitarian work

-Calder saw active military service in Northern Ireland, the Balkans and Middle East.
+Calder saw military service in Northern Ireland, the Balkans and Middle East.
 He continued an interest in humanitarian aid through the Leonard Cheshire Centre for Conflict Relief and he worked in Sri Lanka following the tsunami in 2004 and subsequently assisted medical aid workers in the Pakistan earthquake of 2005.

 Career and research

 Calder was appointed a consultant in trauma and orthopaedic surgery at the North Hampshire Hospital in 2003 and subsequently at the Chelsea and Westminster Hospital, London in 2008.
 He is Professor in the Department of Bioengineering at Imperial College, London where he leads the Sports Injury Research Group.
 He was appointed honorary consultant advisor in sports and performing arts to UK Health Security Agency in 2020.

-He remains actively involved in research and teaching collaborating with universities in USA, Europe and Singapore.
+He remains involved in research and teaching collaborating with universities in USA, Europe and Singapore.
 He has authored and edited several books, chapters and original papers related to the advancement of understanding sporting foot and ankle, tendon and cartilage injuries.
 Calder was president of ESSKA-AFAS and on the Board of the European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA), is on the committee of the International Cartilage Research Society and former chairman of the International Achilles Tendon Study Group.
 He co-founded the Fortius Clinic, London.
 He is on the Editorial Board of the Journal of Cartilage and Joint Preservation and former Associate Editor of the Bone and Joint Journal and the Knee Surgery, Sports Traumatology and Arthroscopy (KSSTA) Journal.

 Calder was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to sport and exercise.